vietlq/vietlq.github.io/content/post/how-to-install-git-repo-serve-via-ssh.md

 date = "2017-06-04T11:41:20+01:00"
 draft = false
-tags = ["git", "ssh", "dev", "tips", "tools", "tutorial"] thumbnail = "" title = "How To Instal A Git Repo & Serve Via SSH" description = "How To Instal A Git Repo & Serve Via SSH"
+tags = ["git", "ssh", "dev", "tips", "tools", "tutorial"] title = "How to Install a Git Repo & Serve via SSH" description = "How to Install a Git Repo & Serve via SSH" thumbnail = "pimages/00045-git-logo.png"
 +++

 Love Git but don’t want to pay GitHub to have a private repo?
 No problem.
 Here’s the solution.
 I was looking for a way to create a repo and serve it on my server via ssh.
 Git made it really simple and we can do in 3 steps (copied from the [Reference 1](http://www.mindfuzz.net/?p=250)):